haskellfoundation/haskellfoundation.github.io/podcast/50/transcript.markdown

 *MPG (0:04:14)*: But you did a bunch of work on your testing framework, sydtest, right?

 *TSK (0:04:22)*: Right.
 I had been using hspec at the time, and there were some things missing, some very small things missing all over the place.
 And then I thought, ‘I have some extra time.’
 I think it was between jobs or something.
 ‘Let me just see what I can do if I try to do it myself.’
 And then I wrote something, and it turns out that by choosing the right defaults or different defaults, let’s say, you can find a lot of extra problems with the same amount of testing effort.
-So, for example, if you run tests in parallel by default, you’ll find threat safety issues just by doing that.
+So, for example, if you run tests in parallel by default, you’ll find thread safety issues just by doing that.
 And if you run them in random order by default, then you’ll find problems where some – it’s called test pollution or, let’s say, I’ve called it test pollution.
 I don’t know what it’s actually called.
 It’s where two tests can either pass or fail, depending on whether they’re being run at the same time or before or after other tests.
 And you’ll find those problems by running tests in parallel, for example.
 And there are all sorts of defaults like that that I could choose because I was making the thing.
 And then I ended up choosing some things that are controversial, but then found a whole bunch of extra problems for me.

 So, another is that I wanted this thing to be good for running in CI because that’s where I run my tests for the most part, which means that all of the randomness that was being generated when executing tests needed to be reproducible.
 So, there’s a set seed for all randomness, all controllable randomness, let’s say, when you run a test suite so that it’s easy to reproduce.